syncfusion-content/xamarin-docs/Xamarin/ComboBox/Editable-Modes.md

 ---
-layout : post
+layout: post
-title : Editable mode for Syncfusion SfComboBox control in Xamarin.Forms description : Learn how to change the Editable mode in ComboBox platform : Xamarin control : SfComboBox documentation : ug
+title: Editable mode for Syncfusion SfComboBox control in Xamarin.Forms
+description: In this section describes about how to change the different ComboBox mode in Xamarin.Forms(SfComboBox)
+platform: Xamarin
+control: SfComboBox
+documentation: ug
 ---

 # ComboBox modes